-- Centralised patching and updates deployment, which allows: - Automated download of latest patches and updates for end-points; - Automated deployment of approved patches and updates to all end-points; and - Fast deployment of patches to all end-points. - Wi-Fi access points for end-user and guest users, which are: - Password protected; - Physically isolated to the enterprise network; - IP addressing is independently handled by the Wi-Fi Access Point; and - Internet access is controlled and filtered by firewall. - Awareness about latest cybersecurity threats and risks, through: - Communication by email to end-users about virus and malware outbreaks; - Communication by email to end-users about scam and phishing attempts; and - Behaviours to adopt when there is a scam or social engineering attempt. - ➤ A defined backup and disaster recovery policy, which allows: - Full recovery of an impacted system in case of cyber-related issues; - Granular recovery of centralised backup data (e.g. specific files); and - Retention of data allowing specific recovery dates within the retention period.
+- Control of applications and software packages installed on workstations/laptops; - Ensure compliance to end-user software agreement; and - Genuine software installation and licenses control. - Wi-Fi access points for end-user and guest users, which are: - Password protected; - Physically isolated to the enterprise network; - IP addressing is independently handled by the Wi-Fi Access Point; and - Internet access is controlled and filtered by firewall. - > Awareness about latest cybersecurity threats and risks, through: - Communication by email to end-users about virus and malware outbreaks; - Communication by email to end-users about scam and phishing attempts; and - Behaviours to adopt when there is a scam or social engineering attempt. - > A defined backup and disaster recovery policy, which allows: - Full recovery of an impacted system in case of cyber-related issues; - Granular recovery of centralised backup data (e.g. specific files); and - Retention of data allowing specific recovery dates within the retention period.